Recommended Power Options for Nextbase Dash Cams

 Rear Camera Power Requirements

 When installing a Nextbase rear camera alongside a front unit (e.g., 380GWX or 320XR), no separate power source is required.
 The rear camera is powered via the rear camera cable connected to the front unit, simplifying the installation process.
+The required 6-meter rear camera cable is included with the rear camera purchase.
+Our home fitting service does not include rear camera cables during installation, so ensure the necessary cable is included beforehand.

 Summary and Recommendations